Introduction to product bundling

 Creating a bundle structure

 To set up a bundle in Craftybase, you'll structure your account using components.
-Components represent the individual items within the bundle and each can have their own recipe.
+Components represent the individual items within the bundle, and each can have their own recipe.

 Let's say you sell soaps individually (Lavender, Rosemary, and Rose) and also as a combined set called Garden Scents.